Nuisance Animals

 Nuisance Animal or Livestock

-If City of Newcastle receives a substantiated complaint, we will work with you to identify the issue and request that reasonable steps be taken to resolve it.
-Our aim is to support responsible pet ownership while maintaining a safe and enjoyable environment for everyone.
+Choosing suitable pets, keeping reasonable numbers, and meeting their needs helps avoid problems.
+If City of Newcastle receives a confirmed complaint, we'll work with the owner to identify the issue and take reasonable steps to resolve it, supporting responsible pet ownership and a safe, pleasant environment for everyone.

 How we can assist